Types of Burrs by Machining Process

 Just joining us?
 Take a look at last week’s Deburring 101: Reasons Deburring is Crucial

-This table provides some examples of burrs and their relation to specific machining processes.
+To illustrate the point, the chart below provides some examples of burrs and their relation to specific machining processes.

 Rollover Burrs